draschke/my-SAP-exercises-with-VSCode/docs/config/Blogs-SAP-Com/Create-a-OData-service-with-Nodejs-by-using-CAP-with-VS-Code.md

 Follow alle the steps from 4 to 8 of the [tutorial](https://developers.sap.com/tutorials/cp-apm-nodejs-create-service.html).

 After you have finished all the steps from the tutorial, comes the nice interesting part about **SQLite**.
-To make the work and steps with SQLite more easy I took same pictures.
+To make the work and steps with SQLite more easy I took some pictures.

-Klick "F1" and search for "SQLite: Open Database" and look for your bookshop.db.
+Click "F1" and search for "SQLite: Open Database" and look for your bookshop.db.

 ![Simple UI](../images/Blogs-SAP-Com/2/start-sqlite-db.png)